-Prinos Offshore Development Project comprises a 4km² area covering the Prinos, Epsilon and Prinos North oil fields located in the North Aegean Sea in Gulf of Kavala.
+Prinos Offshore Development Project comprises a 4km² area covering the Prinos, Epsilon and Prinos North oil fields located in the North Aegean Sea in the Gulf of Kavala.
 The area under the project lies 8km west of the island of Thasos and 18km south of the main coastline of Kavala in Greece.

 Field operator Energean Oil & Gas undertook the project in 2014 to increase production from existing mature fields and identify new exploration prospects for drilling.